 Here we are interested in the gravity water waves system \eqref{E}-\eqref{BC}-\eqref{irro} in the case of one dimensional interfaces which are a perturbation of the flat one, and initial velocity potentials which are suitably small in an appropriate norm.
 We aim to prove the existence of global-in-time and pointwise decaying solutions, and determine their asymptotic behavior as $t \rightarrow \infty$.
-We will use the same cubic equations and the same energy functional derived in \cite{WuAG} to obtain energy estimate on solutions expressed in Lagrangian coordinates.
-In particular, we will improve the estimates of \cite{WuAG} to ensure control of high order Sobolev norms and weighted norms for all times, provided that solutions decay at the linear rate of $t^{-1/2}$.
-We instead use the Eulerian formulation \eqref{Euler} to prove the necessary decay.
-In order to do so, we follow in part the strategy of \cite{GMS2} and refine some of the analysis performed there.
-We then apply the strategy used in our previous paper \cite{FNLS}, where a simpler model for a fractional Schr\"{o}dinger equation with cubic nonlinearities was analyzed.
-This allows us to identify a suitable nonlinear asymptotic correction to the solution expressed in Eulerian coordinates, and obtain modified scattering as a consequence.
-We refer to section \ref{secintro2} for a more detailed discussion about these aspects, and to section \ref{secproof} for a description of the strategy of our proof.